Cyclopropinon/NonEuclidean-linux/README.md

 * **1 - 7** - Switch between different demo rooms
 * **Alt + Enter** - Toggle Fullscreen
 * **Esc** - Exit demo

+## BEST OF ALL: BLACK SCREEN FIX!
+For whoever out there is trying to play this demo but having a black screen (like mine) Enjoy! :)